OleHolmNielsen/Niflheim_users/docs/Niflheim_Getting_Started.rst

   $ module avail GPAW/ ASE/

-It is recommended to read the instructions in https://wiki.fysik.dtu.dk/gpaw/platforms/platforms.html for different ways to use GPAW_ and ASE_ on Niflheim.
+It is recommended to read the `Platforms and architectures <Platforms and architectures>`_ page for different ways to use GPAW_ and ASE_ on Niflheim.

 .. _GPAW: https://gpaw.readthedocs.io/
 .. _ASE: https://ase-lib.org/